-This typically Texas-style casserole dish is a favorite for entertaining because it can be made well ahead of time—two to three days—and then baked just before serving time.
-It combines the spicy, savory flavors of Southwestern cooking and highlights three popular Tex-Mex ingredients: chili, corn and cheese.
-You can vary the ingredients to suit your taste and to use what you have on hand.
+This typically Texas style casserole dish is a favorite for entertaining because it can be made well ahead of time—two to three days—and then just baked before serving time.
 The ingredients can be varied to suit your taste and what you have on hand.
-Add a green salad such as a Spinach Mango Salad with Lemony Mustard Dressing, recipe found on page 112 for those of you who have my Chili Madness cookbook, 2nd edition and perhaps the Garlic Sticks, recipe page 146 and you have a very tasty meal.
+A salad and perhaps bread make this a tasty meal.

 1 teaspoon salt

 ¼ cup stuffed Spanish green olives, sliced thinly

 ½ cup grated Cheddar and Monterey Jack cheese or to suit taste